plone/training/voltoaddons/05-objectwidget-block-edit.rst

 align and to affect the way the values are rendered in the cells.

 Of course, now the sky is the limit.
-We could enhance this with number formating provided by a library to humanize and automatically format those values, or d3's format.
+We could enhance this with number formatting provided by a library to humanize and automatically format those values, or d3's format.
 There's plenty of choices.

 .. image:: _static/table-column-editing.png